ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-05-17-manufacturing-how-much-does-a-typical-fmcg-company-spend-on-the-packaging-how-can-technology-help.md

 **Sales function –** This type of packaging enables the sales process and makes it more efficient.

-**Marketing/promotional function –** Promotional material on packaging plays an important role; its purpose is to attract the potential buyer’s attention and positively impact purchasing decisions.
+**Marketing/promotional function –** Promotional material on packaging plays an important role; its purpose is to attract the potential buyer's attention and positively impact purchasing decisions.

 **Service function –** Here, we can find the essential information about the contents and use of the particular product, such as the number of dosage units, list of the active components, and the benefits.

-**Guarantee function –** An undamaged package is the manufacturer’s guarantee that the details on the packaging correspond to the contents.
+**Guarantee function –** An undamaged package is the manufacturer's guarantee that the details on the packaging correspond to the contents.

 #### Tertiary functions: